 Understanding your buyer is key to good digital marketing.
 This includes understanding their interests, likes/dislikes and defining characteristics.
 We use buyer personas for this and you can read about buyer personas in our blog and you can download our buyer persona template here.
 This blog will extend this understanding to buyer psychology to understand how buyers think and behave and what motivates them to buy.
-I will attempt to summarise general psychology principals and apply those principals to help us market.
+I will attempt to summarise general psychology principles and apply those principles to help us market.

 Buyers use both logic and emotion to make buying decisions so we need to look at both.

-Inc. contributor Geoffrey James says “all buying decisions stem from the interplay of the following six emotions:
+Inc. contributor Geoffrey James says “All buying decisions stem from the interplay of the following six emotions:

 - Greed.
 “If I make a decision now, I will be rewarded.”